aymane-17/alx-pre_course/0x01-git/README.md

-this is the root of the project
+This is the root directory of the project.